FreeWaY006/Solar-Engine/Features.md

 For every module, every option/property is listed as well.
 - Allow Cracked Accounts: Allows you to use cracked/offline Minecraft accounts on Lunar Client (remove all premium accounts to use)
   - Cracked Username: Set this field to the username you want
-- Assets Socket: Allows you to modify the URL that the client uses to fetch resources
-  - URL: Paste the websocket URL you want to use here
 - Cape System: Allows you to change the cape/cosmetics system that the client will use
   - Server URL: Paste the server URL here
 - Change Mod Text: Allows you to change texts shown by certain mods